Translation in the Wild: Prospects for Empirical Testing

 \subsection{Human Evaluation and Error Analysis}

 While automatic metrics will remain central, human evaluation can be indispensable in diagnosing how a translation was produced.
 Professional translators or bilingual speakers could examine model outputs for signs of literalness, creativity, and consistency with source.
-One experimental setup might involve a blind evaluation where annotators see pairs of translations from two versions of a model for the same input: a baseline model and one fine-tuned with selectively ablated data, as described in \ref{selective-ablation} above, or after priming the baseline model with parallel examples.
+One experimental setup might involve a blind evaluation where annotators see pairs of translations from two versions of a model for the same input: a baseline model and one fine-tuned with selectively ablated data, as described in Section \ref{selective-ablation} above, or after priming the baseline model with parallel examples (Section \ref{synthetic-tasks}).
 If annotators consistently notice differences---say, one translation is more “word-for-word” and the other more “natural”---that would reveal the dual modes.
 One could also ask annotators to label errors in LLM translations by type: omission, addition, literal translation, mistranslation of idiom, terminology error, and other error categories.
-Alternatively, one could tailor the MQM framework to these purposes \citep{lommel-etal-2024-multi}.
+Alternatively, one could tailor the MQM framework to these purposes \citep{lommel-etal-2024-multi} and experiment with different context spans---the number of preceding and/or succeeeding sentences shown to the annotators \citep{castilho_survey_2025}.
 If the dual learning view is correct, we might find a bimodal error distribution: some errors look like over-literalness (the model sticking too closely to source form, potentially when it recalls a parallel), whereas others look like semantic drift or hallucination (the model trying to paraphrase meaning but going astray---an over-extension of global reasoning).
 Such patterns have been anecdotally reported by users and in case studies (e.g., models occasionally insert a plausible sentence that wasn’t in the source---a global inference gone wrong, or translate a proverb too directly---a “local memory” without adaptation).
 A systematic annotation of these phenomena across many outputs and languages would provide empirical grounding.
-Moreover, humans could probe the model through interactive evaluations: for instance, start translating a sentence and see if the model can continue (testing if it aligns with a human translator’s partial translation), or ask the model to explain its translation choices.
+Moreover, human experts could probe the model through interactive evaluations: for instance, start translating a sentence and see if the model can continue (testing if it aligns with a human translator’s partial output), or ask the model to explain its translation choices.
 If the model cites a source phrase mapping (e.g. “I translated X as Y because I’ve seen ‘X means Y’ before”) versus a reasoning (“X is similar to an English concept Z, so I rendered it as...”), it might indirectly reveal the influence of memorized pair vs. real-time reasoning.
 Of course, models can fabricate explanations, but with careful prompt engineering (or using decoder trace techniques), one might get useful signals.